C++ Vector – std::vector – A Complete Guide with Examples and Programs

 Vector Parameters

-• T – The type of elements.
-T may be substituted by any other data type including user-defined type.
+• T represents the type of elements, which can be any data type (including user-defined types).

 • Allocator − Type of allocator object.
-By default, the allocator class template is used, which defines the memory allocation/de-allocation model, construct/destroy elements and is value-independent.
+By default, the allocator class template is used, which defines the memory allocation/de-allocation model.

 Initializing a Vector in C++